 Virtual Cinema FAQ

-With Cincinnati World Cinema and the Garfield Theatre closed temporarily, we are curating virtual screenings of films we think you will appreciate.
+With Cincinnati World Cinema and the Garfield Theatre closed temporarily due to Covid-19, we are curating virtual screenings of films we think you will appreciate.
 For us, this is a new way to exhibit films, and your financial support via film rentals helps us survive in these difficult times.
 We hope the info below will help you navigate and enjoy the experience.